jonathanw82/the-honey-pot/README.md

 #### The users goals of this website are:
 * Easy to navigate.
+* able to login.
+* view there profile and previouse orders.
+* view how long there subscrition has left.

+#### The Admin goals of this website are:
+* Easy to navigate.
+* able to login.
+* view there product list.
+* Create new products.
+* View there produts.
+* Update ther products.
+* Delete Products.

 #### The Business potentials of this website are:
 * Selling advertising space to businesses with bee related products.